Saniya23-Tech/SilentAid-/README.md

 # SilentAid 🚨
-AI-powered emergency detection system for hospitals – built for the Intel AI Hackathon.

 ## 💡 Problem Statement
 Imagine a hospital where a patient suddenly starts shivering or showing signs of stress...
 But no one is around.